 With Escoffier kicked into the long seaweed, the choice in recipes for moules marinière is legion.
 In circumstances like this, the best place to find the definitive chef’s method is to open a copy of Institut Paul Bocuse Gastronomique, and take a lesson from the undisputed master of modern French cuisine.
-It is the Institute recipe that we have provided here, and the dish delivers exactly the moules marinière that Mrs Nosey North was jonesing for when she asked me to make it.
+It is the Institute recipe that we have provided here.
 It does not include the cream that so many other recipes seem to include.

 While the Nosey Chef team were in Wengen moaning about pizza, Paul Bocuse sadly died.

 In the Northen hemisphere, mussels are in season from September to February.

 - 2kg fresh, live mussels (this may seem like a lot for two people, but you may reject up to a third of them in preparation, so you need to buy more than you are going to need)